Pooled-Evidence Factuality Checks for MCP Agents (Cross-Source Conflation)¶

 When an MCP agent draws on multiple sources, a pooled-evidence factuality verifier passes claims supported somewhere but attributed to the wrong source.

-The failure mode only appears under three concurrent conditions (Alvarez et al., 2026 — arxiv:2606.18037):
+The failure mode only appears under three conditions at once (Alvarez et al., 2026 — arxiv:2606.18037):

 - Multi-source MCP traces.
-The agent routes a single answer through two or more tools or sources — search plus an API, a database plus a formulary, two clinical guidelines.
+The agent routes a single answer through two or more tools or sources: search plus an API, a database plus a formulary, two clinical guidelines.
 A single-source agent has nothing to conflate.

 For low-stakes, single-source agents, the cost of per-source claim routing is not worth paying.

-The Pattern¶
+The pattern¶

 Source attribution is "an independent axis for factuality verification" (arxiv:2606.18037).
 Two distinct failures live on the axis a pooled-evidence verifier cannot see: